-LDP Objective 13 - Built Heritage
+LDP Objective 13 - The Historic Environment

-To conserve, protect and where possible enhance the distinctive built heritage, landscape and cultural assets of Powys and adjoining areas, including its architectural and archaeological heritage and protected landscapes.
+To protect, preserve and/or enhance the distinctive built heritage, landscape and cultural assets of Powys and adjoining areas, including its architectural and archaeological heritage and protected landscapes.
 In particular to facilitate the reduction of listed buildings at risk.